-4 POST the InstantiateOvfParams to the instantiateOvf URL you retrieved in Step 2

-See the request portion of Example: Create a vApp From an OVF Package.
+- 4 POST the InstantiateOvfParams to the instantiateOvf URL you retrieved in Step 2 - See the request portion of Example: Create a vApp From an OVF Package. - 5 Examine the response.

 The response, a VApp element, contains a File element that specifies an upload URL for the OVF descriptor.
 See the response portion of Example: Create a vApp From an OVF Package